 - 400 level or higher mathematics, statistics, or computational and applied mathematics course (3 credit hours);

-- Training in the Responsible Conduct of Research (BIOE 594, 1 credit hour);
+- Training in the Responsible Conduct of Research (UNIV 594, 1 credit hour);

 - Life Sciences Entrepreneurship (BIOE 633, 1.5 credit hours).

 Students must take a minimum of 5 graduate level (500 or above) bioengineering (BIOE) courses for a total of 15 credit hours.

 There are seven recognized major tracks that reflect research interests within the Bioengineering Department.
 Students may elect a specialization track and take three supporting courses in that area.
 To fulfill the requirements of the track, students must take three supporting courses in the area of interest.
 The student must consult with his or her advisor regarding appropriate courses to support their chosen track.
 Seven major tracks that reflect research interests within the Bioengineering Department are recognized:

 - Molecular, Cellular and Tissue Engineering (MCTE),

 - Systems and Synthetic Biology (SSB)